Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Get your Dog Professionally Trained

-While many people like to go for professional training for their service dogs, these dogs could successfully be trained at home also.
+While many people like to go for professional training for their service dogs, these dogs can also be successfully trained at home.
 There are no policies in the Americans with Disabilities Act that say that you need to get your dog professionally trained.

 However, as a general rule, the service dog must be disciplined and able to perform the desired task satisfactorily.